YKCzoli/YKCzoli.github.io/_projects/arSandbox.md

 ---
 thumbnail-path: /assets/makerFestival.jpg
 layout: default
-title:  "augmented reality sandbox"
+title:  "Augmented Reality Sandbox"
 permalink: /projects/:path/
 ---

-# augmented reality sandbox
+# Augmented Reality Sandbox

 AR sandboxes are the most hands-on, intuitive models of topography i have come across.
 Here is a video of my nephews using the sandbox: